National Book Award and Pulitzer Prize winner Evan Osnos examines President Joe Biden’s personality and history, both personal and political.

 Victory and Death

-In 1977, Biden married professor Jill Jacobs.
+In 1977, Biden married professor Dr. Jill Jacobs.
 Their daughter Ashley is a social worker.

 A Classic Centrist

 At 45, Biden suffered a brain aneurysm.
 He awoke on the floor of his hotel room, unable to move his legs.
-The author tells how a priest delivered last rites.
+A priest delivered last rites.
 But, after months in the hospital and months of bedridden recovery, Biden returned to the Senate.

 Osnos points out that Biden is not a natural orator.
 He would often practice speeches by addressing the nearly empty Senate chamber at night.
 However, Osnos also notes that Biden can be a windbag.
 President Barack Obama once told Biden he wanted to hear his thoughts, but in short bursts, not long speeches.